WesleeS/MART341-WebDesign/README.md

 Changelog (mostly an assignment log)
 - 9/5 Initial Repo, wrote the Readme too.
 Oh and that Assignment-1 Folder.
 - 9/15 Oh wow 10 days later and I do assignment 2 and 3.
 That took a while!
 Made sure everything new is very strict to the format guidelines too.
 I don't think I was doing anything wrong as I have a 100% sofar but better safe than sorry.
+- 9/28 MUCH longer this time for assignment 4, i gotta set myself a phone reminder to do these.
+Sorry, again.